 When someone close to us feels overwhelmed or anxious, it can be difficult to know how to help.
 Sometimes we may even find ourselves avoiding that person because we’re afraid to say or do the wrong thing.
 But withdrawing like this can make things worse.

-Here's how you can support someone who’s feeling stressed:
+Here's how you can spot the signs and support someone who’s feeling stressed:

 If you've noticed changes in someone's behaviour, reach out to them.
 Let them know you've noticed they seem different lately.